 "I have to get out of here.
-I have to go find your sister."
+I need to find your sister."
 Lorelai says, finally having enough, and walks out of the diner.
 Rory sighs and follows her mom out.

-While they are walking back home they pass Miss.
+While they are walking back home, they pass Miss.
 Patty's dancing class studio where Miss.
 Patty is standing outside smoking.

-"Oh, Lorelai, Lauren passed me right on by in tears.
-I tried stopping her, but she just kept on running.
-She's so fast."
+"Oh, Lorelai, Lauren ran passed me in tears.
+I tried stopping her, but she just kept on running."
 Patty tells them.

-Lorelai smiles.
+Lorelai smiles, gratefully.
 "Thanks, Patty.
-I'm just giving her a little time by herself before I go and talk to her.
+I'm on my way now to catch up with her.
 You know, teenage hormones are kicking in."
-She jokes trying to cover up the real situation.
+She jokes, trying to cover up the real situation.

 "Oh, and Rory, I think I found a job for your male friend."

-Lorelai looks over at Rory.
-"What male friend?"
+Lorelai looks over at Rory "What male friend?"
+She asks, intrigued.

-Rory turns away so she can't see her mom looking at her.
+Rory looks away.
 "They need a stock boy at the market.
 I already talked to Taylor Doose about him.
 You just send him around tomorrow."
-Patty tells her.
+Patty continues.

-Rory starts walking as fast as she can.
 "Oh, you're going to have to walk faster than that!"
-Lorelai tells her as she follows her.
+Lorelai yells after Rory seeing she's trying to lose her.
 "You're gonna have to turn into fricken Flo Jo to get away from me."

-At the house, Rory walks in and slams the door, but Lorelai follows her right on in and follows her towards her room.
+At the house, Rory walks in and slams the door, but Lorelai walks right on in and follows her towards her room.

 "This is about a boy."
-She says.
-Lauren is upstairs when she hears her mom and sister walk in fighting.
-She starts smiling because she knew her mom found out.
-She gets off the bed and walks over to her door and sits down against the wall so that she can listen.
+Lorelai says.
+Lauren is upstairs when she hears her mom and sister fighting downstairs.
+She smiles knowing her mom just found out about Dean.
+Lauren jumps off her bed and walks to her door, sitting down against the wall so she can listen better.
 "Of course.
 I can't believe I didn't see it.
 All this talk about money and bus rides.
 You've got a thing going with a guy, and you don't want to leave school."
-Rory starts packing up her school bag in the living room.
+Rory starts cleaning her room.

 "I'm going to bed."
-Rory tells her, ignoring her mother's rant.
+Rory says, trying to ignore her mom.

 "Really?"
 Lorelai questions.
 "Someone willing to throw away important life experiences out the window to be with a guy?
 It sounds like me to me."

 "So, who is he?"
-Lorelai asks, following Rory.
+Lorelai asks once again.

 "There's no guy!"